-Weave keeps records of all complaints and appeals using Complaint Forms.
+Weave keeps records of all complaints and appeals using Complaint Forms and a complaints register.
 The confidentiality of individuals is of the utmost importance and is maintained at all times.
-The complaints process will be regularly reviewed as part of the annual planning process so that Weave can make changes to its operations as appropriate to adequately meets the needs of clients and staff.
+The complaints process will be regularly reviewed as part of the annual planning process so that Weave can make changes to its operations as appropriate to adequately meet the needs of clients and staff.